AnyChart/docs.anychart.com/Maps/Custom_GeoJson_Maps.md

 Custom Map is a map made by users of our component for some special purposes.
 In this article we will talk about creating those maps from data in the most popular mapping formats.
 So, if you are going to draw your own map or create it from SVG, this article will help you.
 <br>
-First of all, visit our (AnyChart Maps Collection)[../Maps_List.md] and download the map in one of available formats.
+First of all, visit our [AnyChart Maps Collection](../Maps_List.md) and download the map in one of available formats.
 <br>
 We have noticed that a lot of users have maps in \*.shp or other similar formats, which can be easily converted for AnyChart Maps through GeoJSON format, as GeoJSON is one of three native formats for AnyChart.
 This conversion can be made through most of GIS-editors.
 You can use QGIS as it is a free editor that supports .shp, .kml and a plenty of formats also.